lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 ### Array

-An array of elements, where element has the same `valueType`.
+An array of elements, where each element have the same `valueType`.

 > *The advantage of the `keyType` Array over using simple array elements like `address[]`, is that the amount of elements that can be stored is unlimited.
 > Storing an encoded array as a value, will reuqire a set amount of gas, which can exceed the block gas limit.*

-**Requirements**
+**Requirements:**

-A key of **Array** type MUST follow the following requirements:
+A key of **Array** type MUST have the following requirements:

 - The `name` of the key MUST have a `[]` (square brackets).
 - The `key` itself MUST be the keccak256 hash digest of the **full key `name`, including the square brackets `[]`**
-- The key hash MUST contain the number of all elements, and is required to be updated when a new key element is added.
+- The value stored under the full key hash MUST contain the total number of elements (= array length).
+It MUST be updated every time a new element is added to the array.
+- The value stored under the full key hash **MUST be stored as `uint256`** (32 bytes long, padded left with leading zeros).

+**Construction:**

 An initial key of an array containing the array length constructed using `bytes32(keccak256(KeyName))`.
 Subsequent keys consist of `bytes16(keccak256(KeyName)) + bytes16(uint128(ArrayElementIndex))`.